-Before you start this project, make sure you have the correct spark plug.
-Many plugs look alike, so refer to the Engine Operator's Manual to ensure that you have the correct spark plug for your engine.
-Depending on your model number, the instructions listed below might vary slightly.
+As you start this project, make sure you have the correct spark plug.
+Since plugs often look alike, it's important to check your Engine Operator's Manual to make sure you have the correct spark plug for your lawn mower before beginning repairs.
+The instructions listed below may change based on your model number.

-Note: The engine should be cool before starting this project.
+Note: The engine should be cool before changing spark plugs.

-Reconnect the spark plug wire and you're good to go.
+- Step 6 - Reconnect the spark plug wire